-Summer is right around the corner and we’re here to help you get your son ready for a great summer at Mowglis!
+Summer is in full swing at Mowglis and we’re here to help make sure your son has a GREAT summer at Mowglis!

-This page is a compilation of important information for the upcoming season and will help answer many questions.
+This page is THE go-to source for important information for the 2017 Mowglis season and will help answer many questions.
 You can see the full 2019 Mowglis events calendar here too.